I Have a Dream (song): Overview

+in which the choir participated again in the studio.
+Also notable is the extensive use of electric sitar (played by Janne Schaffer), an unusual instrument in their recordings.

-In the UK, the single was issued in a lavish gatefold sleeve, intended as a souvenir for UK fans who had attended the Wembley concerts (the live recording of "Take a Chance on Me" being from one of them).
-The inner gatefold made use of the pyramid/mountain/iceberg designs similar to those used in the inner sleeve of Greatest Hits Vol. 2.
-The inner gatefold was effectively an advert for ABBA's existing albums released in the UK, but the back cover featured a message from ABBA themselves regarding the Wembley concerts, together with their signatures.
-The front cover used the same live photo of ABBA as the worldwide release, but artwork and fonts were different.
+In the UK, the single was issued in a lavish gatefold sleeve, intended as a souvenir for UK fans who had attended the Wembley concerts.
+The back cover featured a message from ABBA themselves regarding the Wembley concerts, together with their signatures.
+The front cover used the same live photo of ABBA as the worldwide release, but the layout and fonts were different.
 This was only Epic's second picture sleeve for an ABBA single.

-As of September 2021, it is ABBA's 12th-biggest song in the UK, including both pure sales and digital streams.
+As of September 2021, "I Have a Dream" is ABBA's 12th-biggest song in the UK, including both physical sales and digital streams.

 The live version of "Take a Chance on Me" on the B-side was one of three mixes of the same recording to be issued.
 Released soon after the concerts, this version is thought to be the genuine recording.
 A very slightly extended version, featuring spoken introductions from the group, was used as the B-side in Australia.
 This extended version has been released internationally on the deluxe edition of ABBA: The Album.
 Finally, a third mix was included on ABBA Live issued in 1986.